 VESUV is the association of former student representatives and board members.
 It encompasses all formerly active members of VSETH and its surroundings.
 We are dedicated to enhance and cultivate the dialog between current and former student representatives and support them with help and advice in their activities.
 Since 2014, we are providing a platform to exchange and bridge the gap between generations – With events around the ETH, we bring young and old together.
 The board of the VESUV takes care of administrative duties and arranges recurring and nonrecurring activities.
 Everyone is welcome to initiate and realize new events or support the different existing ones.

 The VIAL represents the students in the two departments D-USYS and D-HEST.
-Furthermore the VIAL organizes many events such as the famous Spring Party named “Frühlingsfest”, a skiweekend in the beautiful Swiss Alps, food tastings, excursions and different informative meetings concerning the future career of the students.
+Furthermore the VIAL organizes many events such as a hiking weekend, a ski weekend in the beautiful Swiss Alps, food tastings, excursions and different informative meetings concerning the future career of the students.
 Every Thursday the VIAL organizes the “Donstigsbier” where students talk to each other with a nice cold beer in their hands.

 The Association of Computer Science Students, VIS, is dedicated to the well-being of the computer science students at ETH Zurich.
 In addition to providing services like the exam bundle, a collection of past examinations, the VIS organizes a wide variety of events, highlights being the BBQ at Katzensee (“VISKAS”), the traditional cheese fondue evening, “FIGUGEGL,” and the Snowdayz.
 The Kontaktparty is the largest IT recruiting fair in Switzerland and the best platform for introducing prospective graduates to the job market.

-VMP represents all students of mathematics, physics and computational science towards the departments and the professors.
+VMP represents all students of mathematics, physics and computational science and engineering (CSE) towards the departments and the lecturers.
 Moreover VMP gives its best to facilitate the studies of its members by providing old exams, courses to prepare you for the exams, organizing parties, poker and chess tournaments, fondue or barbecue events.
-Besides the VMP offers you one free coffee per day at our lounge (CAB E31).
+Besides the VMP offers you two free coffees per day and five free beers per week at our lounge (CAB E31).